 St. Patrick’s Day is just around the corner!
-With great events happening in Dublin and, well, we all know about them, we decided to focus on what is going on in Ireland!
+With great events happening in Dublin and, well, we all know about them, we decided to focus on what is going on in the rest of Ireland!
 From Wicklow to Cork and on the west coast, we came up with 10 best places in Ireland to go to for St. Patrick’s Day Parade!

 1. St. Patrick’s Day Parade in Wicklow

 First stop: Wicklow!
 With two of our hostels there, Knockree and Glendalough, and at a small distance from Dublin, Wicklow comes with some of the best areas for having a good time on St. Patrick’s Day.
 In Wicklow, the parade will start at 3.15 pm.
 People will gather from all over Wicklow there, so make sure to get early and prepare for the show!

 Music as well will be everywhere, but if you want more of that, with fireworks included, have a walk through Bray.
 Here you’ll get pre-parade party, after-parade party, music, photograph competition and many more!

 2. St. Patrick’s Day Parade in Waterford

 If you stay at our Beach Haven Hostel in Tramore you are very lucky!
 Here you get one small parade in Tramore and a big one in Waterford!
 Sounds cool, doesn’t it?
 With the amazing beach that is in Tramore, staying there is definitely a right decision!
 Who wouldn’t like a St. Patrick’s Day on the beach?
 While here in Tramore it will be a more relaxed parade, up in Waterford you’ll get many more activities.
 Starting from Reptile Village and Treasure Hunts, they prepared a lot for young and young at heart, so be ready for an awesome craic over there!

 3. St. Patrick’s Day Parade in Cork